Kielbasa with Rice and Mustard Greens in the Instant Pot

 Instructions

-• Wash mustard greens.
+• Wash 1 bag mustard greens.
 If there are any big ribs, remove them.
 Though if they are tender, they can stay.
 Then roughly chop the greens.
 Set aside.

-• Add the diced onion and sauté until the onion is translucent.
+• Add the diced 1 small onion and sauté until the onion is translucent.

-• Stir in the garlic powder, then deglaze the pan with the chicken broth.
+• Stir in 1 teaspoon garlic powder, then deglaze the pan with 1½ cups chicken stock.
 Make sure to get up any bits that are stuck to the bottom of the pot.
 Turn off the sauté function.

-1 cup long grain rice, ½ teaspoon salt, ¼ teaspoon ground black pepper, optional: pinch red pepper flakes
+• Add 1 cup long grain rice, ½ teaspoon salt, ¼ teaspoon ground black pepper and optional: pinch red pepper flakes to the pot.

 • Layer the mustard greens on top of the rice and sausage.